 Apartment building investing is the SINGLE BEST real estate strategy to get you out of the rat race in the next 3-5 years.

 Don’t believe me?
 Then check out this story about Drew Kniffin from Minneapolis-St. Paul.

-Drew bought a small 4-plex with a friend, and then they bought a 5-plex together with their property manager.
+Drew bought a small four-plex with a friend, and then they bought a five-plex together with their property manager.
 That gave them the confidence to look for larger deals, and they pooled their resources, refinanced one of their previous properties, and closed on a 32-unit building in the Twin Cities.

 Two weeks later, Drew quit his job.

 Nope, I don’t think so.

 I’ve interviewed successful investors on my podcast, and nearly 100 percent of the time, they follow this pattern:

 - They decide to get started with apartment building investing.